CompuTec/computec-docs/docs/processforce/developer-guide/data-import/troubleshooting-ps/bill-of-materials-issues.md

 - In the BOM_Items.csv file for itemCode LM4029MC check the Warehouse value.

-- Then go to SAP Client and display all Warehouses Check that the Warehouse Code exists in SAP.
+- Then go to SAP Client and display all Warehouses.

+- Check that the Warehouse Code exists in SAP.
 If it does exist, check Example 2.
 If it does not, follow the instructions in the next section:

 **Solution**